OVSICORI-UNA/tonus/example/README.md

 # Demo scripts

-This folder contains four minimal working examples just for demonstration.
+This folder contains two minimal working examples just for demonstration purposes.

-The first two examples are intended to demonstrate the core detection and spectral peak extraction These don't need the user to have a PostgreSQL server running.
+The first example is intended to demonstrate the core detection and spectral peak extraction.
+To run this you won't need to have a PostgreSQL server running.

 For those users looking to establish their own database, section 2 demonstrate how to create and pre-populate a database, respectively.